jl982/jl982.github.io/about.md

 ![](jianneng.png)
 {:refdef}

 Hello, my name is [Jianneng](https://www.linkedin.com/in/jianneng-li-9970571b/){:target="_blank"}.
-I am currently a co-founder at [Knowmatic](https://www.knowmatic.app/){:target="_blank"}, a tool that lets you write help center-style articles for software products by simply recording narrated screencasts.
+I am a startup founder in the vertical software space.

 Previously, I was a co-founder at Navvable, building modern workflow software for immigration law firms.
 Before that, I was a Software Engineer at [Workday](https://www.workday.com/){:target="_blank"}, where I worked on distributed systems and data processing, specifically using Apache Spark, Hadoop, as well as JVM-based languages and libraries.